 Following are the amounts the charity organizations are receiving the week of Christmas as a result of the Charity Drive.
 Amounts are rounded to the nearest dollar and include funds raised in the branch and the Community Bank match.
-Community Connection Food Bank (Enterprise & Joseph branches): $9,522; Elgin Food Bank (Elgin branch): $3,526; Wallowa Food Bank (Wallowa branch): $3,038; Milton-Freewater City Light and Power Energy Assistance Program through the Salvation Army (Milton-Freewater branch): $1,975; Walla Walla’s Senior Center, Center at the Park (College Place & Walla Walla branches): $1,622; Baker City Food Banks (Baker City branch): $1,500; EOU Foundation Scholarship Fund for regional need-based scholarships (La Grande downtown & Valley branches): $1,105; Neighborhood Center Food Bank (Heppner branch): $790; Neighbor 2 Neighbor Warming Station (Pendleton branch): $525; Martha’s House (Hermiston branch): $510.
+Community Connection Food Bank (Enterprise & Joseph branches): $9,522; Elgin Food Bank (Elgin branch): $3,526; Wallowa Food Bank (Wallowa branch): $3,038; Milton-Freewater City Light and Power Energy Assistance Program through the Salvation Army (Milton-Freewater branch): $1,975; Walla Walla’s Senior Center, Center at the Park (College Place & Walla Walla branches): $1,622; Baker City Food Banks (Baker City branch): $1,500; EOU Foundation Scholarship Fund for regional need-based scholarships (La Grande downtown & Valley branches): $1,105; Neighborhood Center Food Bank (Heppner branch): $790; Neighbor 2 Neighbor Warming Station (Pendleton branch): $525; Martha’s House (Hermiston branch): $510 spotify data volume.